realm/realm-java/library-build-transformer/README.md

 ## Warning

 There are no checks in place with regard to it being safe or not to remove classes and methods, so only apply the transformer when it is safe to do so (i.e. the classes/methods/fields are not in use).
 Any errors will only be caught at runtime when the actual code is accessed.

 ## Known limitations

 * If all constructors are stripped by this transformer, a new default constructor will not be created.
 This will result in invalid byte code being generated.

 * If the top-level class is removed, all inner classes, enums and interfaces must also be annotated, otherwise they are not removed, resulting in valid bytecode being generated.

 * Annotations on super classes will also remove subclasses, but only the first level of inheritance.

+* Single enum values cannot be stripped, only the entire enum class.